Bay City, Texas: Highways

+Rail

+Bay City is located on the Union Pacific Railroad (UP) main line that roughly parallels the Texas Gulf Coast from Brownsville to Algoa, near Houston.
+The main line is shared by the BNSF Railway under trackage rights, and the BNSF operates a branch line from Bay City to Wadsworth.

+As of 2024, the rail lines serving the city are used for freight haulage only; no passenger service is offered.

+Air

+Bay City Regional Airport is a city-owned public-use airport located five nautical miles (9 km) east of the central business district of Bay City.

 Health care

 Matagorda County is served by the Matagorda Regional Medical Center, and the mission-aligned Matagorda Medical Group.
 The Matagorda Episcopal Health Outreach Program (MEHOP), the county's only federally qualified health center, offers Family Medical, OB/Gyn, Pediatrics, Behavior Health, and Dentistry services.
 MEHOP accepts most insurances and assures that no patient will be denied or unable to access health care services due to an individual's inability to pay.